 We first discussed the concept of yield in the preferred stock chapter.
-The concept is the same for bonds; yield measures the overall return of an investment.
-With bonds, several factors determine bond yields, including:
+The idea is the same for bonds: yield measures the overall return of an investment.
+For bonds, yield is influenced by several factors, including:

 We’ll discuss the following yields in this chapter: